Avaiga/taipy-doc/docs/getting_started-new/index.md

 print(hello_scenario.message.read())
 ```

-In line 3, method `tp.create_scenario()` instantiates the new scenario name
+In line 3, method `tp.create_scenario()` instantiates the new scenario name *hello_scenario*
-`hello_scenario` from the scenario configuration built before.
+from the scenario configuration built before.

-Line 4, sets the input data node *input_name* of `hello_scenario` with the string
+Line 4, sets the input data node *input_name* of *hello_scenario* with the string value "Taipy"
-value "Taipy" using the write() method.
+using the `write()` method.

-Line 5 submits the `hello_scenario` for execution, which triggers the creation
+Line 5 submits the *hello_scenario* for execution, which triggers the creation and execution of
-and execution of a job.
-This job reads the input data node, passes the value
+a job.
+This job reads the input data node, passes the value to the *build_message()* function,
-to the `build_message()` function, and writes the result to the output data node.
+and writes the result to the output data node.

-Line 6 reads and prints the output data node `message` that has been written by
+Line 6 reads and prints the output data node *message* written by the execution of the scenario
-the execution of the scenario `hello_scenario`.
+*hello_scenario*.

-Putting all together the pieces, here is the Python code corresponding to the example:
+Putting all together the pieces, you can download the entire Python code for the example
-<a href="./hello_world_scenario.py" download>`hello_world_scenario.py`</a>
+from this link: <a href="./hello_world_scenario.py" download>`hello_world_scenario.py`</a>

-And here is the expected output.
+And here is the expected output:
 ``` console
 [2023-02-08 20:19:35,062][Taipy][INFO] job JOB_build_msg_9e5a5c28-6c3e-4b59-831d-fcc8b43f882e is completed.
 Hello Taipy!